 We are glad to state that Bob is back in the States.
 He and his father are vacationing together in Alexandria, Minnesota.
-They will return about September 1, when Bob will go into business with his father, Glen Charlton, in the Charlton Insurance Agency, which is one of the oldest firms in Lawrence.
+They will return about September 1, when Bob will go into business with his father, Glen Charlton, in the Charlton Insurance agency, which is one of the oldest firms in Lawrence.

-Especially is this condition true in the colling of the secure
+Expectally is this condition true in the colloces of the South.
+It coess